mmlacak/crochess/docs/source/libcc/ccgame.rst

         Flag, a piece starting current move, its initial position and tag.
         Resets immediately at the end of a current move.

+    .. c:member:: CcPos starting_pos

+        Flag, starting position, if different from initial, i.e. in case piece starting a move has been repositioned.
+        Resets immediately at the end of a current move.

     .. c:member:: CcPos current_pos

-        Flag, current position of a piece starting a move.
+        Flag, current position of a piece which started current move.
         Resets immediately at the end of a current move.

     .. c:member:: CcMove * moves